David-WZhao/CausalARG/README.md

 # Causal-ARG

-This is the code of the Causal-ARG in our manuscript
+This is the code of the Causal-ARG in our manuscript "Causal-ARG: A Causality-guided Framework for Annotating Properties of Antibiotic Resistance Genes".
 ### Requirement
 - python 3.8
 - torch == 2.1.0